ArjantjuhDev/TrackerMobileBackend/DEPLOYMENT.md

 This guide explains how to deploy the TrackerMobilePrivate app (frontend, backend, blockchain) to GitHub and Vercel.

-## 1. Smart Contract Deployment

-- Compile and deploy `blockchain/DevicePairing.sol` to Polygon Mumbai testnet (or similar).
-- Save the contract address and ABI JSON file in `blockchain/`.

 ## 2. Backend Setup

-- Update `backend/index.js` with the deployed contract address and ABI path.
-- Add your wallet private key for transaction signing (use environment variables for security).
-- For Vercel, move API code to `backend/api/` as serverless functions if needed.
-- Deploy `backend/` to Vercel.

 ## 3. Frontend Setup